Analyzing the Price-to-Earnings Ratio of Altamira Therapeutics Ltd (CYTO) - News Heater

 CYTO) stock’s latest price update

-The stock price of Altamira Therapeutics Ltd (NASDAQ: CYTO) has jumped by 4.76 compared to previous close of 0.23.
-Despite this, the company has seen a gain of 11.63% in its stock price over the last five trading days.
+The stock price of Altamira Therapeutics Ltd (NASDAQ: CYTO) has dropped by -24.17 compared to previous close of 0.24.
+Despite this, the company has seen a fall of -18.14% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-09-12 that Altamira Therapeutics Ltd. (NASDAQ:CYTO ) Q2 2023 Earnings Conference Call September 12, 2023 8:00 AM ET Company Participants Thomas Meyer – Founder, Chairman & CEO Covadonga Paneda – Chief Operating Officer Conference Call Participants Operator Good morning, and welcome to the Altamira Therapeutics First Half 2023 Financial Results and Business Update Conference Call.

 CYTO’s Market Performance

-CYTO’s stock has risen by 11.63% in the past week, with a monthly drop of -24.88% and a quarterly drop of -42.84%.
-The volatility ratio for the week is 9.12% while the volatility levels for the last 30 days are 13.50% for Altamira Therapeutics Ltd The simple moving average for the last 20 days is -1.96% for CYTO’s stock, with a simple moving average of -83.54% for the last 200 days.
+Altamira Therapeutics Ltd (CYTO) has seen a -18.14% fall in stock performance for the week, with a -32.04% decline in the past month and a -50.66% plunge in the past quarter.
+The volatility ratio for the week is 21.36%, and the volatility levels for the past 30 days are at 12.36% for CYTO.
+The simple moving average for the past 20 days is -24.78% for CYTO’s stock, with a -87.05% simple moving average for the past 200 days.

-During the last 5 trading sessions, CYTO rose by +11.63%, which changed the moving average for the period of 200-days by -94.88% in comparison to the 20-day moving average, which settled at $0.2419.
-In addition, Altamira Therapeutics Ltd saw -95.05% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CYTO fell by -18.14%, which changed the moving average for the period of 200-days by -95.95% in comparison to the 20-day moving average, which settled at $0.2352.
+In addition, Altamira Therapeutics Ltd saw -96.29% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CYTO